codalogic/php-htmlo/README.md

 functions are called.
 It can also give more consistent results in the case where the called functions `echo`s out its data directly rather than returning it as a string.

+## Testing

+Open a shell and `cd` to the test directory.
+Then do `php test-cl-htmlo.php`.
+(The full path will be needed to be included on the `php` command if the command is not on the command path.)